thaddeus002/yghh/README.md

     repo.desc=Yannick's Git Hosting Howto
     repo.owner=Yannick Garcia

-You may have as much `repo.*` lines as repositories you are hosting.
+You may have as much `repo.*` lines sections as repositories you are hosting.

 If you select the project `yghh` in the list of projects now appearing on `http://example.com/cgit/cgit.cgi`, you may see something looking like this :